A Life in Song

 My Sharona – The Knack

-Another childhood oldie.
+We’re moving away from the core memories now, but this is another childhood oldie.
 There isn’t really much of a memory attached to it, just another one that was always there, floating around in a cloud of gig setlists and tabs.
-I’ve also discovered that it a pain the arse to play on bass.
+I’ve also discovered that it’s a pain the arse to play on bass, so I decided to sit and drum it on my brother’s bedroom floor instead, using the carpet as a bass drum and the chair as a snare before I acquired an actual kit.

 Boys of Summer – Don Henley

-Another one to add to the summer playlist; I heard this song constantly growing up, played either by my dad or brother, and as a result, I could pick out the chorus because of its distinctive melody, but I couldn’t name the song.
+Another one to add to the summer playlist; I heard this song constantly growing up, played either by my dad or brother, and as a result, I could pick out the chorus because of its distinctive melody, but I could never remember the name of the song.

 Now, my brother and I are much closer than we were when we were teenagers still living under the same roof.
-When this was the case, it was not as fluffy a relationship as it is now.
-Therefore, whenever I liked a song he was listening to, and asked for its name, he would not tell me.
-God forbid I’d listen to a song that he liked, because obviously, the second I listened to a song ‘of his’, it would automatically ruin it for him, and I would be forever burdened with the sin of corrupting a song that he enjoyed listening to.
-Not that I don’t have a habit of playing a song that I like repeatedly for 3 days straight, but he was still being unreasonable in my 13(ish)-year-old head.
+When this was the case, whenever I liked a song he was listening to and asked for its name, he would not tell me.
+God forbid I’d listen to a song that he liked because obviously, the second I listened to a song ‘of his,’ it would automatically ruin it for him and I would be forever burdened with the sin of corrupting a song that he enjoyed listening to.
 This very thing happened with Boys of Summer.
-Upon requesting the title, I received the usual reply, and so, after a small side of swearing, I decided enough was enough.
-I’d known this song for years, loved it, and was apparently not allowed to listen to it.
-Fuck that.
-Marching outside to my dad’s office, I explained the sitch, and hummed/sang the chorus as best I could to him.
-I can’t remember if I knew that it was by Don Henley, but either way, I eventually found out the title and immediately ran back indoors with the smuggest attitude I reckon I’ve ever had, and knocked on my brother’s door.
+After I received the usual reply, I decided enough was enough.
+I’d known this song for years and refused to allow the gatekeeping to continue.
+Marching to my dad’s office, I explained the sitch, and hummed/sang the chorus as best I could.
+After some guesswork, we eventually established the title and I immediately ran back to my brother’s door.

 “Boys of Summer”